Aman1406-gupta/Cinematrix/README.md

 # Cinematrix
-A course project for CS-207N.
+A course project for CS 257.
 Cinematrix is a DBMS that gives a user convenient access to information related to their favourite movies, TV shows, and celebrities.

 Made by
 | Name         | Roll No |